devtron-labs/devtron/docs/user-guide/creating-application/config-maps.md

 By default, the data type is set to `Kubernetes ConfigMap`.

 Kubernetes External ConfigMap is created using the `kubectl create configmap` command.
-You can also use the ConfigMap generator in `kustomization.yaml` to create a ConfigMap.

 If you are using `Kubernetes External ConfigMap`, make sure you give the name of ConfigMap the same as the name that you have given using kubectl create `Configmap <configmap-name> <data source>` command, otherwise, it might result in an error during the built.

 You have to ensure that the External ConfigMap exists and is available to the pod.